Glasgow-College-UESTC/ip-lectures/2024/lecture 2 - Let's C.md

 The standard components of a C program (a `.c` file) are:
 1) Header (the `#include` directives)
     - Not required
-2) Global definitions ("global" variables visible to all functions &mdash; avoid these)
+2) Global definitions (for example, "global" variables that are visible to all functions &mdash; avoid these)
     - Not required
     - Not used in this example
 3) Body (function declarations)